spacetelescope/jwst_magic/docs/magic_user_guide/iv_select_stars_and_write_files.md

    4. When you are happy with your selections, click the **Save Command** button (*E*).
 You will see the IDs of the stars you selected appear in the **Override Commands** table (*F*).
    5. To add another command, repeat steps 1-4 to select guide and reference stars, and again click the **Save Command** button (*E*).
    6. To change the order of the commands, use the up and down arrow buttons (*G*).
 To view a saved command on the plot, click the **Load** button (*H*).
 To remove a command from the list, click the **Delete** button (*I*).
    7. Choose the center of override pointing (*J*) for all selections.
 This sets the origin of the ideal frame (i.e. the location of the guide star if the segments were stacked).
-It can either be set as the center of the segment array, using the **Use Center of Segment Array** checkbox, or the location of a specific segment using the dropdown box.
-You can only choose one center of pointing for each root.
+It can either be set as the average of the segment array, using the **Use Center of Segment Array** checkbox, the location of a specific segment using the dropdown box, or a specific location on the detector in (X,Y) detector coordinates using the **Pixel Location (X,Y)** checkbox.
+You can only choose one center of pointing for each root, and the information will be saved out in the center_pointing*.txt file.
    8. When you are happy with your selections, click **Done**

    The output files will be located in the specified out directory.